Corinna Wedekind

 Comparable contributions for service offers of the partner universities, insurance premiums, student social contributions as well as costs for the use of materials do not count as tuition fees.

-If you decide to do an Erasmus stay, we will submit an application to the NA DAAD for you.
-In this application, we will list the additional financial requirements associated with your mobility abroad.
-The approval is then based on the calculation of the additional needs related to the stay abroad and is only granted if other national agencies (integration offices, health insurance companies, regional associations, social welfare offices, student services, etc.) do not provide funding.
+If you decide to go on an Erasmus stay, we can submit an application to the NA DAAD to cover the additional costs incurred abroad.
+The approval amount is then based on the calculation of the additional costs incurred abroad and is only granted if other national bodies (integration offices, health insurance funds, regional associations, social welfare offices, student services) do not provide funding.
+An application should be submitted to the NA DAAD at least two months before the start of the stay.

 In addition to receiving the Erasmus mobility grant, you can apply for other (funding) opportunities.